cosinekitty/jcadmin/README.md

 - You can manually run the script by entering `./run`.
 Now test this by launching a browser and using the address `http://localhost:9393`.
 Substitute whatever port number you put in the `run` script.

 - If everything is working, you will now probably want to make your system start the jcadmin and jcblock programs automatically every time it boots up.
 I do this using `cron`.
-Here is the entry I added to the bottom of my `/etc/crontab` file:
+Here is the entry I added to the bottom of my `/etc/crontab` file.
+(I have a similar `cron` entry to run `jcblock`.)
 ````
 @reboot don /home/don/jcadmin/run
 ````